No products available yet

 The main grape varieties grown in the Saluzzo Hills include Nebbiolo, Dolcetto, Barbera, and Moscato.

-The wines of the Saluzzo Hills are unique thanks to the terroir and the region's millennia-old winemaking traditions, which contribute to the creation of complex and high-quality wines.
+The wines of the Saluzzo Hills are unique thanks to the terroir and the region's age-old winemaking traditions, which contribute to the creation of complex, high-quality wines.

-Spring and autumn are the ideal seasons to visit the Saluzzo Hills when the vineyards are in bloom or harvesting ripe fruits.
+Spring and autumn are the ideal seasons to visit the Saluzzo Hills, when the vineyards are in bloom or harvesting their ripe fruit.